• Skip to main content

 What’s Next

-When you want to change your body from fat to fit, it’s not how much weight you lift, but rather how good is your form.
+When you want to change your body from fat to fit, it’s not how much weight you lift but rather how good your form is.

-Good technique will always be more consequential than beating your personal record one rep max.
+Good technique will always be more consequential than beating your pr one rep max.

 Body transformation boils down to great nutrition, strength training, and cardio.